akash-mitra/bootyman/readme.md

 ##### Commands

-Under the `commands` array, you can provide number of `shell` commands that you wish to execute once the booty in provisioned (these are passed via `cloudinit` parameter).
+Under the `commands` array, you can provide number of `shell` commands that you wish to execute once the booty is provisioned (these are passed via `cloudinit` parameter).
 These commands are executed with `appuser` privilege.